Mbed-TLS/mbedtls-test/developer_guide.md

 Jenkins (with the plugins we have installed) makes some extra functions available, in particular [pipeline steps](https://www.jenkins.io/doc/pipeline/steps/workflow-basic-steps/).

-The two CI instances may have different sets of plugins.
-You can see the plugin list on [OpenCI](https://review.trustedfirmware.org/plugins/gitiles/ci/dockerfiles/+/refs/heads/master/jessie-amd64-jenkins-master/plugins.txt) and on the [internal CI](https://jenkins-mbedtls.oss.arm.com/manage/pluginManager/installed).
+The set of Jenkins plugins is managed by the Arm devops team.
+The list of plugins is public in [`plugins.yaml`](https://gitlab.geo.arm.com/software/eng-infra/oss/tf-openci/cloudbees-bundles/-/blob/main/openci-production-prod/plugins.yaml) and the pinned versions are in [`plugins-catalog.yaml`](https://gitlab.geo.arm.com/software/eng-infra/oss/tf-openci/cloudbees-bundles/-/blob/main/openci-production-prod/plugins-catalog.yaml).

 #### Global variables